GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/samples/super-resolution.md

 ![alt text](media/super-resolution/fsr-sample_resized.jpg "A screenshot of the FSR sample.")

-This sample demonstrates the use of FidelityFX Super Resolution (FSR1) and FidelityFX Super Resolution 2 (FSR2) for upscaling.
+This sample demonstrates the use of FidelityFX Super Resolution (FSR1), FidelityFX Super Resolution 2 (FSR2) and FidelityFX Super Resolution 3 (FSR3) for upscaling.

-For details on the underlying algorithms you can refer to the per-technique documentation for [FSR1](../techniques/super-resolution-spatial.md) and [FSR2](../techniques/super-resolution-temporal.md).
+For details on the underlying algorithms you can refer to the per-technique documentation for [FSR1](../techniques/super-resolution-spatial.md), [FSR2](../techniques/super-resolution-temporal.md) and [FSR3](../techniques/super-resolution-interpolation.md).

 <h2>Requirements</h2>